Medical Student Rotations

 To apply, interested students must provide the program with a completed application, curriculum vitae, transcript and letter of academic good standing from your medical school’s Dean.
 We currently accept only students with a U.S. passport or green card.

-Upon acceptance, the Dominican Family Medicine GME office will email all required registration forms that must be returned to the GME coordinator no less than 3 weeks prior to the start of the rotation.
+Upon acceptance, the Dominican Family Medicine GME office will email a checklist of all required onboarding documents that must be returned to the UME Administrator no less than 4 weeks prior to the start of the rotation.

 3 Weeks Ambulatory Care & 1 Week Inpatient Medicine